UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/file_types.md

 - `name`: The name of the 'feature'
 - `score`: An integer between 0 and 1000.
 This can be used to control the the darkness of the greyscale for each region.
 - `strand`: Can only take the values '.', '+' or '-'
-- `thickStart`: If you wish to have a feature with thick & thin sections, this sets these values
+- `thickStart`: If you wish to have a feature with thick & thin sections, such as exons & introns, this sets these values
 - `thickEnd`: Same as above...
 - `itemRGB`: Set the colour of the feature in RGB format.
 This must be three integers between 0 and 255, separated by commas.
-Requires `itemRgb="On"` to be supplied in the header line.
+These correspond directly to the amount of red, green or blue so `255,0,0` would correspond to red at maximum, with blue and green off.
+This also requires `itemRgb="On"` to be supplied in the header line.
 - `blockCount`, `blockSizes` and `blockStarts`: These are used to define exons (or other sub-regions) within a larger region.

 Let's add some colours to our two FOXP3 regions.